-The Rodenticide Surcharge Program was created in Purpose 1990 by passage of Assembly Bill 2776, sponsored by the agricultural industry, in the California Legislature.
+The Rodenticide Surcharge Program was created in 1990 by passage of Assembly Bill 2776, sponsored by the agricultural industry, in the California Legislature.
 This legislation, which created Sections 6025 through 6029 of the state Food and Agricultural Code, provided for the following:

-the establishment of a research program on the 1) control of vertebrate pests, the formation of a Vertebrate Pest Control Research Advisory Committee, and the funding of the research program by means of a \$0.50 per lb assessment on vertebrate pest control materials sold or distributed by the county.
+- 1) the establishment of a research program on the control of vertebrate pests, - 2) the formation of a Vertebrate Pest Control Research Advisory Committee, and - the funding of the research program by means of a \$0.50 per lb assessment on vertebrate pest control materials sold or distributed by the county.

 The legislation contained a sunset provision whereby this act would be reviewed every 5 years and could be renewed for additional 5-year periods by the Legislature if desired.
-Currently, the program is authorized until to investigate effective and economical alternative materials for the control of vertebrate pests, effective alternative products are available, to fund research for the development of scientific data required to maintain registrations, and to cooperate with USDA in funding research programs to maintain, develop, and register vertebrate pest control materials California.
+Currently, the program is authorized until 2006.

-The vertebrate pest control research program was to 2006. be established and administered by the Secretary of CDFA, aimed at dealing with those species that posed "a significant threat to the welfare of the state's agricultural economy and the public".
+The vertebrate pest control research program was to be established and administered by the Secretary of CDFA, aimed at dealing with those species that posed "a significant threat to the welfare of the state's agricultural economy and the public".
 The specified purposes of this research program are: